LosManos/BoAndTheBovine/readme.md

 First numbered version.
 1.1
 Added the possibility to read files.
 1.2
 Created a more visual diff when comparing multiple lines.
+1.3
+#9	Implemented rudimentary char code visualisation.
+Updated the colours when comparing multiple lines.
+Changed background colouring to border colouring.
+#13	Made it possible to do more than one multiline comparison without restart.